 - Consider performance.
 Your success, or lack thereof, may be influenced by more than your work

 - Check the feedback loop.
 When assessing success, consider whether a person’s background had a role to play

 - Get educated.
 Education is the single best way to improve your socioeconomic status

 Outside the workplace

 “Although Justin’s research is generally set in a job-related environment, his work is applicable to a manner of different settings and situations,” says Aidan Dumaisnil, one of Weinhardt’s graduate students.

 The first-year PhD student says she’s learned how computational models demonstrate complex concepts and reduce them to their essential elements, providing “a novel lens” to see the world.
 She says Weinhardt’s work has meaning outside the workplace.

 “We can apply his research to our day-to-day lives, which influences what we make of the world around us,” says Dumaisnil.
 “We seek to make sense of the world, in every situation, and Justin’s research allows us to do just that.”

-Justin Weinhardt is assistant professor in the human resources and organizational dynamics area at the University of Calgary’s Haskayne School of Business.
+Dr. Justin Weinhardt, PhD, is assistant professor in the human resources and organizational dynamics area at the University of Calgary’s Haskayne School of Business.
 His research focuses on understanding how motivation and decision-making change over time.
 Justin’s other research interests include computational modeling, motivation, decision-making, entrepreneurship, overconfidence, ethical judgments, emotions, training and psychometrics.
-Find a listing of Weinhardt's academic papers here.
+Find a listing of Justin's academic papers here.